shreemaan-abhishek/MAD-Dictionary/README.md

 * And many more ++

 ## FORK ME
-feel free to frok this project, ask any request and any contribution from you will be appreciated.
+Feel free to frok this project, any contribution from you will be appreciated.
 Thank You!